The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 What dosages of GS-441524 and remdesivir should I use when treating FIP?

-With experience, and as yet unpublished data on therapeutic drug monitoring (TDM), dosage recommendations have increased from previous FIP treatment protocols.
+With experience and as yet unpublished data on therapeutic drug monitoring (TDM), dosage recommendations have increased for antivirals from initial FIP treatment protocols.
 However, one must remember that published evidence shows that over 85% of cats respond to the previously recommended drug dosages, which is still a great response.
-Based on TDM studies, we also now know that individual cats vary in their absorption of oral GS-441524, with those absorbing poorly possibly requiring higher dosages to achieve clinical and biochemical remission.
+We believe that individual cats vary in their absorption of oral GS-441524, with those absorbing poorly possibly requiring higher dosages to achieve clinical and biochemical remission.
+It is important that the dosage of oral GS-441524 is adjusted according to clinical response if needed.

-Based on our collective experience, our current dosage recommendations are:
+Based on our collective experience, recommendations are:

-- The daily dosage of oral GS-441524 can be given once daily (every 24 hrs) or divided (split) twice daily (every 12 hrs); some cats may benefit from twice daily treatment to optimise serum levels of GS-441524;
+- The daily dosage of oral GS-441524 can be given once daily (q24h) or divided (split) twice daily (q12h);

 Cats should be re-examined after 1-2 weeks (sooner if not improving or deteriorating) and dosage adjusted depending on monitoring at this point.